 Notebook.
 Keep a daily journal in a something as elegant as a leather diary or as simple as a spiral notebook.

-Record your journal online, if you blog.
+Blog.
+Record your journal online, if you have a blog.

+Journal Jar.
 Scribble your thanks on scraps of paper and store them in a mason jar or small box.